camtrees/camtrees.github.io/changelog/index.md

 ## 2025/11/06
 ##### EpiCollect Updates
-- Updates for using new EpiCollect "Cam Org - Site" question (includes major VBA code changes as well)
+- Updates for using new EpiCollect "Cam Org - Site" question

 ## 2025-11-01
 ##### SQL Tables